alexanderenrique/alexanderenrique.github.io/docs/wrenching/thunderbird-restoration.md

 - Started pressing in bushings, very satisfying
 - even my wonky arm accepted the bushing with a little violence
 - removed the strut rods, and the sway bar came out with it naturally.
 They're real rusty
-- I'm missing some bump stops on the strut rod on one side, and I desproyed the one ot the UCA ball joint bolt accidentally
+- I'm missing some bump stops on the strut rod on one side, and I destroyed the one on the UCA ball joint bolt accidentally
   - I guess I wonder how necessary they are?
 I mean they were installed from factory so they must be a good-ish idea
   - not sure if I can source replacements